Factors That Affect Health: Beyond the Body O2 Test By Dr. Artour Rakhimov, Alternative Health Educator and Author

 impression that the CP is

-the only factor that determine one's health and symptoms.
+the only factor that determines one's health and symptoms.
 This page provides

 examples related to other